 For the same price as the standard playset, the official England version has a simple England kit as one of the teams.
 It is worth pointing out that this is an official side, and features the proper "three lions" England badge, which is something that previous licence holders Netcam/Eleven Force, never managed.
 See the individual teams below for a picture of this side.

 Official Lionesses Game.

 The third new UK set from Longshore is this alternative England set, featuring the England Women's Team, showing the encouraging rise in profile of the Women's Game.

-March 2020: The picture at present is a promotional one, but the set is beginning to appear at online sellers (albeit unavailable as yet).
+March 2020: The picture at present is a promotional one, but the set is beginning to appear at online sellers.
 A look at the new female football figure can be seen down the page in the Portuguese section.